Skipton Climo: Military career

 After recovering from his wounds, Climo served as a temporary brigadier-general and brigade commander from January to April 1916, commanded the Nowshera Brigade in India, again as temporary brigadier-general, from May 1917 and was promoted major-general in June 1918.
 In 1919, he commanded the 3rd Indian Brigade during the Third Anglo-Afghan War.
 In May 1919, he was given command of the Waziristan Force, which successfully subdued the Tochi Wazirs.
 For this, he was once again mentioned in despatches in December 1920 and appointed Knight Commander of the Order of the Bath (KCB) on 1 August 1920.

-General Sir Charles Monro, the Commander-in-Chief, India, wrote of him: "Major-General S. H. Climo, C.B., D.S.O., commanded the Waziristan Field Force to my entire satisfaction.
-In every theatre of war in which he has been employed he has proved himself to be an exceptionally able and resolute commander, and especially so in this arduous campaign, which has demanded the highest qualities of leadership.
-His knowledge of frontier warfare and the best means of dealing satisfactorily with the complex problems created thereby has been most marked.
-His extensive acquaintance of administrative detail enabled him to provide successfully for the comfort and health of his troops.
-This was especially noticeable on the Lines of Communication, where the provision of Rest Camps, wherein the sick were attended to and relieving troops provided with ample food and shelter, largely contributed to the efficiency of the Force and the success of the operation."
+General Sir Charles Monro, the Commander-in-Chief, India, wrote of him:

 He then held the temporary rank of lieutenant-general while retaining command of the Waziristan Force until May 1920 and was appointed general officer commanding (GOC) Poona District in June 1920.
 He was promoted to the substantive rank of lieutenant-general in June 1921, but was placed on the unemployed list in December 1922, returning to Britain and settling in Folkestone.
 He retired in 1923 and was granted an Indian Good Service Pension.
 He served as colonel of the 4/14th Punjab Regiment during his retirement.

+Personal life

 He married Ethel Bessie Mann (1893−1974), 25 years his junior, on 15 April 1925; they had no children.
 The couple also owned the Villa La Madeleine in Cannes, where they spent the winter and were members of the exclusive Cercle Nautique club.

 Climo was also president of the Cannes branch of the Royal British Legion in 1931.

 During his army days, Climo had been one of the best polo players in the Indian Army.
 He was also a keen golfer and fisherman and a close friend of General Sir Andrew Skeen since his early days in India.

 He died at his home at 7 Godwyn Gardens, Folkestone, on 31 March 1937 after a short illness and was buried in the garrison churchyard of nearby Shorncliffe Garrison after a military funeral.